-Manipulation and Characterization of Ultrashort Laser Pulses for High-quality Electron Bunch Acceleration
+Manipulation and Characterization of Ultrashort Laser Pulses for High-quality Electron Bunch Acceleration - position filled

 (Consiglio Nazionale delle Ricerche - Istituto Nazionale di Ottica)